tjanczuk/edge/README.md

 < BAR
 ```

 A self-contained Node.js WebSocket server, even if running within a .NET application, is rather unexciting.
 After all, the same could be accomplished with a stand-alone Node.js process.
-Ideally you could extablish a WebSocket server in Node.js, but handle the messages in .NET.
+Ideally you could establish a WebSocket server in Node.js, but handle the messages in .NET.
 Let's do it - read on.

 ### How to: handle Node.js events in .NET

 It is often useful to handle certain events raised by the Node.js code within .NET.
 For example, you may want to establish a WebSocket server in Node.js, and handle the incoming messages in the .NET part of your application.
-This can be accomplished by passig a .NET callback function to Node.js when the the WebSocket server is created:
+This can be accomplished by passing a .NET callback function to Node.js when the the WebSocket server is created:

 ```c#
 class Program